 - Elizabeth Mordaunt (1872 - ?).
 An Elizabeth Mordaunt married George William Hare in Victoria in 1895.

 - Eileen Evelyn Mordaunt (1892 - ?).
-The Australian Birth Index on www.ancestry.co.uk lists her mother as Elizabeth Mordaunt; her father's christian name is not recorded.
+Lynne informs me that documents indicate her father was a Frederick Searle.
+The Australian Birth Index on www.ancestry.co.uk does list her mother as Elizabeth Mordaunt.
 An electoral roll for 1914 for Delbridge lists an Eileen Mordaunt working on 'home duties.'
 An Eileen Mordaunt married Lorimer David Johnson in Victoria, also in 1914

 A brother and sisters of George Wilfred Mordaunt, who remained in the UK and whose details can be found on the Lancashire page, were

 - George Wilfred Mordaunt (1913 - 1978) was born in Prescot, Lancashire.
 He joined the army, in the Prince of Wales Volunteers(South Lancashire Regiment) and it was probably while serving at Catterick Barracks in Yorshire that he met and married 1.
 Ellen Hird (abt.
 1913 - ?) in Reeth, North Yorkshire, in October 1932.
 According to his daughter, Germaine, making an enquiry for more information on the www.ancestry.com website, George died in Hervey Bay, Queensland